-It’s hard not to start looking completely starry in New Zealand.
-New Zealand is a famous destination for solo pioneers and brave troops and knows how to entice its guests with a suitable destination for good kindness.
+It’s hard not to start looking completely starry in New Zealand and it is a famous destination for solo pioneers and brave troops and knows how to entice its guests with a suitable destination for good kindness.
 It is clear that touch of planning will make your visit much easier.
 We are here to guarantee that you do not commit to social mistakes or calculated misunderstandings – just follow these tips to really soak in the Kiwi experience.

-You will do well to check that you can come to New Zealand for short stays of 3 months on New Zealand eTA (NZeTA) Visa (Electronic Travel Authority) by filling out the New Zealand eTA application form online.
+You will do well to check that you can come to New Zealand for short stays of 3 months on a New Zealand eTA (NZeTA) Visa (Electronic Travel Authority) by filling out the New Zealand eTA application form online.